 However, telemedicine has been used interchangeably with telehealth.
-Telemedicine is similar to telehealth, also known as e-health, but they have different definitions.
-Telehealth is a broader concept meaning the use of “electronic information and telecommunication technologies to support long-distance healthcare, patient and professional health-related education” (Singh, Roy & Goyal, 2016).
-Telehealth is the exchanged medical information used to improve a patient’s health, for instance, WebMD (Dorsey & Topol, 2016).
-Whereas telemedicine is the use of telecommunication to deliver healthcare at a distance.
-It is an alternative to face-to-face care, and, unlike telehealth, it involves clinical treatments (Flodgren, et al., 2015).
+Telemedicine is similar to telehealth, also known as e-health, but is defined differently.
+Telehealth is a broader concept that uses “electronic information and telecommunication technologies to support long-distance healthcare, patient and professional health-related education” (Singh, Roy & Goyal, 2016).
+Telehealth offers medical information on improving a patient’s health, as does WebMD, for example (Dorsey & Topol, 2016).
+Telemedicine, on the other hand, uses telecommunication to deliver healthcare from a distance.
+It is an alternative to face-to-face care, and, unlike telehealth, may involve clinical treatments (Flodgren, et al., 2015).

-Telemedicine is growing at a rapid pace due to an increase in telecommunication advancement and decrease in its costs (Wootton, 2001).
+Telemedicine is growing at a rapid pace due to advances in telecommunication and its lower cost (Wootton, 2001).
 Telemedicine has the potential to expand access to high-quality healthcare.
-This is due to the many benefits that telemedicine provides.
-As far as finances, telemedicine has the potential to reduce healthcare costs that are needed when running a medical facility (Kahn, 2015).
-Telemedicine has the potential to reduce individuals’ healthcare costs as well as improve patient health outcomes and access to wider healthcare (Flodgren et al., 2015).
-Telemedicine makes healthcare and health services more convenient for the patient and the physicians.
-Primary care physicians can use telemedicine to treat patients who have difficulty visiting clinics such as nursing home residents and disabled patients (Kahn, 2015).
-Telemedicine is especially beneficial for those who live in isolated communities and rural areas.
-Telemedicine helps these individuals by reducing costs and increasing efficiency (Singh, Roy & Goyal, 2016).
+This is due its many advantages.
+In terms of finances, telemedicine can reduce the costs of running a medical facility (Kahn, 2015).
+It can also reduce individuals’ healthcare costs and improve patient health outcomes by offering access to a wider range of healthcare (Flodgren et al., 2015).
+In addition, telemedicine makes healthcare and health services more convenient for patients and physicians.
+Primary care physicians can use it to treat patients such as nursing home residents or disabled patients who have difficulty visiting clinics (Kahn, 2015).
+It is especially beneficial for those who live in isolated communities and rural areas as it can help these individuals obtain medical help more efficiently and at a reduced cost (Singh, Roy & Goyal, 2016).

-As telemedicine provides many benefits, especially for those in rural areas, some policymakers warn against telemedicine.
-This is due to a lack of scientific evidence and unevaluated technologies (Wootton, 2001).
-More recent existing literature does not settle the issue of whether telemedicine has the same outcome as a face-to-face appointment (Kahn, 2015).
+Although telemedicine offers many benefits, especially for those in rural areas, some policymakers warn against it.
+This is due to the lack of scientific evidence regarding its outcomes and its reliance on unevaluated technologies (Wootton, 2001).
+More recent literature has not resolved the issue of whether telemedicine has the same outcome as do face-to-face appointments (Kahn, 2015).

 Telemedicine and Birth Control

-While concerns of telemedicine remain, the process continues to grow and expand.
-People can easily receive treatment and prescriptions from their computer or smartphone.
-In the past few years, telemedicine websites have been created that allow women to receive birth control prescriptions online.
+Regardless of such concerns about telemedicine, the method continues to grow and expand.
+It is easy for people to receive treatment and prescriptions over their computer or smartphone.
+The past few years has seen the rise of telemedicine websites that allow women to receive birth control prescriptions online.
 Women can log onto these websites and fill out a questionnaire about their health and medical history.
 The questionnaire is then reviewed by an online doctor who prescribes a hormonal contraceptive that is sent directly to the patient’s home or pharmacy.

 This process is beneficial for many women, especially those living in rural areas.
-The traditional process to receive a prescription to birth control is to find a nearby medical facility, make sure they accept the patient’s insurance, schedule an appointment and meet with the doctor face-to-face.
-Yet, many women cannot complete this process due to a number of barriers.
-Rural living women, especially, face barriers like not have a regular doctor or clinic, their inability to take off from school or work, lack of time or transportation, or inconvenient clinic hours.
-One of the largest barriers is lack of insurance, affordable insurance or the finances to cover appointment payments.
-Obtaining hormonal contraception is a significant barrier for many women (Zuniga et al., 2019).
+The traditional way for a patient to obtain a prescription for birth control is to find a nearby medical facility, make sure they accept her insurance, schedule an appointment, and meet with the doctor in person.
+Many women, however, cannot complete this process due to a number of barriers.
+Women living in rural areas, in particular, face barriers such as not having a regular doctor or clinic, being unable to take time off from school or work, lacking time or transportation to get to the office, or being unable to make it to inconvenient clinic hours.
+One of the greatest obstacles is the lack of affordable health insurance or money to cover appointment payments.
+This makes obtaining hormonal contraception difficult for many women (Zuniga et al., 2019).